 Park Avenue School is a public middle school in Amityville.
-The principal of Park Avenue School is MR. SCOTT BULLIS and can be contacted at email@example.com.
-808 children attend Park Avenue School and identify as White, non-Hispanic; Black, non-Hispanic; and Hispanic.
-16% of the Park Avenue School students are "limited in English proficiency."
+The principal of Park Avenue School is MR. SCOTT BULLIS, whose e-mail is email@example.com.
+808 students attend Park Avenue School and identify primarily as White, non-Hispanic; Black, non-Hispanic; and Hispanic.
+16% of the Park Avenue School students have "limited English proficiency."
 69% of the 808 students here have subsidized lunches.
-The student to teacher ratio at Park Avenue School is 12:1.
+The ratio of students to teachers at Park Avenue School is 12:1.
 St Martin Of Tours School is one of the nearest middle schools.

 - Computer arts

 - Theater drama